seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 ## Objectives

-In this lab, we will:
+In this lab, you will:

 + Task 1: Create Azure Storage account
 + Task 2: Configure Azure Blob storage